albertony/tidalshell/README.md

 The main objective for now is to have a test bench for exploring the features of the API, not an extremely robust and efficient interface.

+### WARNING: The script is not currently working, as it has not been updated according to Tidal's move to pure OAuth token based authentication!

 See also [blushell](https://github.com/albertony/blushell),
 PowerShell wrapper for the API of the BluOS music management system.